Starfish-develop/Starfish/docs/api/grid_tools.rst

     my_params = np.array([6000, 3.5, 0.0, 0.0])

 Here we introduce the classes and their methods.
-Below is an example of how you might use the :obj:`PHOENIXGridInterface`.
+Below is an example of how you might use the :class:`PHOENIXGridInterface`.

-.. autoclass:: RawGridInterface
+.. autoclass:: GridInterface
    :members:

 PHOENIX Interfaces